Finchampstead: Churches

-The present St. James' parish church is almost entirely Norman with a few alterations dating from the late 16th century.
+The parish church of St James is almost entirely Norman, with a few alterations dating from the late 16th century.
 It has a Norman eastern apse and a brick tower built in 1720.
 The baptismal font in the church is late Saxon.
 The Baptist chapel was built in 1840.
 It was sold for conversion to a private house when the Finchampstead Baptist Church Centre was built in California.
 St Mary and St John California meets at Gorse Ride Junior School in California.
 It is a shared ministry with St James.

-Housing

-The village has a number of old cottages.
-However, most of the parish's housing is at California.